dreger/kqdreger.com/_src/_posts/2014-04-30-john-mayer-someday-ill-fly.md

 date: 2014-04-30 16:24
 layout: post
 source-link: http://vimeo.com/91168154
-title: "John Mayer: Someday I'll Fly"
+title: 'John Mayer: Someday I''ll Fly'
+permalink: "/archives/14120-john-mayer-someday-ill-fly.html"
 ---

 Eastwood Allen:

 > Someday I'll Fly chronicles the musical evolution of one of the most influential solo artists of his generation.
 Featuring rare demos, interviews and live performances; it is told in it's entirety from Mayer's perspective.